 Issue #2: Starts Then Stops

-If your high-quality Troy Bilt mower starts then abruptly stops, it’s most likely due to an issue with the spark plug, engine oil, or air filter.
+If the your push or riding Troy Bilt mower starts then abruptly stops, it’s most likely due to an issue with the spark plug, engine oil, or air filter.

 Issue #3: Mower Stops While Mowing